Missile-Wars-Revival/middle-earth/README.md

 Could we add webpack?
 Yes.
 Could you also just run this two commands?
 Also yes.
 After npm i
 1. npx tsc
-2. npm pack
-3. go to your project and use `npm install middle-earth-VERSION-.tgz
+2. go to your project and use `npm install git@github.com:Missile-Wars-Revival/middle-earth.git`